Travelling to an exotic destination, whether for work or for pleasure, is always an exciting prospect.

 There are many illnesses which can be prevented with the right vaccinations.
 These include:

-A full list of available available can be found on the NHS Travel Vaccinations page.
+A full list of available vaccinations and exactly what they do can be found on the NHS Travel Vaccinations page.

 If you’re working in a high-risk environment, such as a refugee camp or medical centre, you’re more likely to be exposed to illnesses, so you may need more vaccinations than if you’re visiting a hotel for a couple of weeks.

 Always check exactly what you need — you can find detailed information at NHS Fit for Travel.